The making of Wild is the Wind

 The mounting of the fabric to the sticks is done by the artisan fan-making community in the outskirts of Valencia.

-The 100% cotton fabrics we chose for this collection have a natural feel that worked perfectly with the retro-inspired collection, and i hope you agree, the resulting collection is something kind-a special!
+The 100% cotton fabrics we chose for this collection have a natural feel that worked perfectly with the retro-inspired collection, and I hope you agree, the resulting collection is something kind-a special!

 Share this post